epasveer/seer/debian/README.md

-Installation for Debian based Linux released
+Installation for Debian based Linux releases
 ============================================

 The 'seer_deb.sh' script in this directory will grab the latest stable Seer release